 Although a parent or grandparent may provide food to share for a school-designated function or for a student's birthday, please be aware that children in the school may have severe allergies to certain food products.
-Discuss any classroom allergies with the teacher before bringing food to share.
+Therefore, it is imperative to discuss any classroom allergies with the teacher before bringing food to share.

 Occasionally, the school or a class may host functions or celebrations tied to the curriculum that involve food.
 The school or teacher will notify students and parents of any known food allergies when soliciting potential volunteers to provide food.

-[See Food Allergies on page 47.]
+[See Food Allergies on page 48.]

-There will be four designated special celebrations throughout the school year: Character Day Celebration, Christmas Party, Valentine's Day Party, and Easter Party.
+There will be four designated special celebrations throughout the school year: Character Day Celebration, Christmas Party, Valentine's Day Party, and Easter Party